alex5250/alex5250/README.md

 ### Hello my name is Alex

 So i am working hard in developing drones.
+Key developer of (Electrics Eagles)[www.eeagles.net] .

 I am mostly low level guy.. calc bits,clocks and write on C++/C ,Rust make fun for me

 So during my software journey i was used:
 - C++